bbrotsos/json_to_markdown/data_element_best_practices.md

 * Don’t use Organization Names
 * Don’t use Acronyms
 * Don’t use System Names
-* Don’t use prepositions or conjunctions (You can break this sometimes)
+* Don’t use prepositions or conjunctions (You can break this sometimes eg Unit of Measure)